Skip to Content

 – Step 3: Check for soap residual

-After cleaning the air filter, ensure that there is no soap residue left.
+After cleaning the air filter, ensure no soap residue is left.
 Let the filter dry completely.

 – Step 4: Apply engine oil